 Find out about the lives of the National servicemen who went to Korea imagining an exciting posting in a far flung corner of the world.
 How different it would turn out to be.

 Lesson Plan 3

 Where is Korea?

-WHERE IS KOREA?
-Lesson plan4 For most British servicemen Korea was an unknown country on the other side of the world.
-After a month at sea they arrived in the port of Pusan.
+After a month at sea, British troops arrived in the port of Pusan.
 They found a mountainous country, with an extreme climate which had been ravaged by war.
-Those men who were to join the fighting, travelled north from Pusan by train.Download

 Life in a hutch

 From June 1951, troop movement ground to a halt and the two armies faced each other along the 38th parallel.
 Both sides fortified their positions and dug in.
 Learn about the conditions they faced.

 Lesson Plan 5